denerose/AdventOfCode2024/README.md

 - Task 1: 198089
 - Task 2: 236302670835517

-Today I learned about *dynamic programming*.
-My somewhat naive solution for part 1 was never going to work for part 2, ArrayLists can't more than int.MAX_VALUE items.
-Then I realised the stones don't need to stay in order, I only need to know how many there are of each value to figure out the next iteration, from there it was my old mates Hashmap and stream() to the rescue.
+Today I learned about *dynamic programming* and have thought more about the *heap* allocation in Java than ever before.
+My somewhat naive solution for part 1 was never going to work for part 2, ArrayLists can't more than int.MAX_VALUE items and my final count is much higher but I was getting heap overflow errors before then anyway.

+Then I realised the stones don't need to stay in order (hurrah) to calculate the next iterations, so I only need to know how many there are of each value to figure out the next iteration, from there it was my old mates `Hashmap` and `stream()` to the rescue for a more memory efficient solution.

+I am now storing the count (as the value) of each distinct number (as the key) in a Hashmap rather than an ArrayList.
+I'm also only calculating the permutation result for each distinct value once and storing the resulting iteration in a separate hashmap with initial long number (key) and a `long[]` (value) for the resulting stones.

 #### Day 12
 - Task 1: